WD-Scott/MonteCarlo-Simulator/README.md

 ###### Parameters:
 - None
 ###### Returns:
-A pandas df with combinations where the face values are multi-indexes and columns show the combination occurrence.
+A pandas df with combinations where the face values are multi-indexes and columns show the combination count.

 ## Installing:
 ```python